cs-sally/doogie_blog/_posts/2025-07-23-s01e26-s2-frankly-mydear.md

 32. I am sweaten, dry thrroat, kind of woozy,

-33. I was wreck, I think it's normal
+33. I was wreck, I think it's normal.

-34. They're here
+34. They're here.

-35. Ok, relax, you are a stud
+35. Ok, relax, you are a stud.
 This is your moment.

 36. Are you gonna throw up ?

 37. No, I'm gonna faint.

-38. Come on it,
-Vinee is just getting some air.
+38. Come on it, Vinee is just getting some air.

 39. You look amazing.

-40. 4Thanks
+40. Thanks

 41. This really nice room.
 42. This borders on posh.
 I can't believe you picked out and pay for it.